baovtnguyen/aws-node-rest-api-dynamodb/README.md

-# learning-serverless-framework
+# Learning-serverless-framework
-A SIMPLE TODO APPLICATION
+## A SIMPLE TODO APPLICATION